History of rockets: Europe

+Later developments

 In the mid-16th century, Conrad Haas wrote a book that described rocket technology that combined fireworks and weapons technologies.
 This manuscript was discovered in 1961, in the Sibiu public records (Sibiu public records Varia II 374).
 His work dealt with the theory of motion of multi-stage rockets, different fuel mixtures using liquid fuel, and introduced delta-shape fins and bell-shaped nozzles.

 The name Rocket comes from the Italian rocchetta, meaning "bobbin" or "little spindle", given due to the similarity in shape to the bobbin or spool used to hold the thread to be fed to a spinning wheel.
 The Italian term was adopted into German in the mid 16th century, by Leonhard Fronsperger in a book on rocket artillery published in 1557, using the spelling rogete, and by Conrad Haas as rackette; adoption into English dates to ca. 1610.
 Johann Schmidlap, a German fireworks maker, is believed to have experimented with staging in 1590.

-Early modern history

-Lagari Hasan Çelebi was a legendary Ottoman aviator who, according to an account written by Evliya Çelebi, made a successful manned rocket flight.
+Lagari Hasan Çelebi was a legendary Ottoman aviator who, according to an account written by Evliya Çelebi, made a successful crewed rocket flight.
 Evliya Çelebi purported that in 1633 Lagari launched in a 7-winged rocket using 50 okka (63.5 kg, or 140 lbs) of gunpowder from Sarayburnu, the point below Topkapı Palace in Istanbul.

-Siemienowicz

 "Artis Magnae Artilleriae pars prima" ("Great Art of Artillery, the First Part", also known as "The Complete Art of Artillery"), first printed in Amsterdam in 1650, was translated to French in 1651, German in 1676, English and Dutch in 1729 and Polish in 1963.
 For over two centuries, this work of Polish–Lithuanian Commonwealth nobleman Kazimierz Siemienowicz was used in Europe as a basic artillery manual.
 The book provided the standard designs for creating rockets, fireballs, and other pyrotechnic devices.
 It contained a large chapter on caliber, construction, production and properties of rockets (for both military and civil purposes), including multi-stage rockets, batteries of rockets, and rockets with delta wing stabilizers (instead of the common guiding rods).

-Anderson

 In his 1696 work, ‘The Making of Rockets.
 In two Parts.
 The First containing the Making of Rockets for the meanest Capacity.
 The other to make Rockets by a Duplicate Proposition, to 1,000 pound Weight or higher,’ Robert Anderson proposed constructing rockets out of "a piece of a Gun Barrel" whose metal casing is much stronger than pasteboard or wood.

-Indian Mysorean rockets

-In 1792, iron-cased rockets were successfully used by Tipu Sultan - the ruler of the Kingdom of Mysore (in India) against the larger British East India Company forces during the Anglo-Mysore Wars.
-The British then took an active interest in the technology and developed it further during the 19th century.
-Use of iron tubes for holding propellant enabled higher thrust and longer range for the missile (up to 2 km range).